TeachersFirst's Genetics - Science Resources

 Grades6 to 12

 In the ClassroomUse videos from this site as an anticipatory set or "activator" to introduce a unit or lesson on a projector or interactive whiteboard.
 Create a link to videos (or use the embed code from the YouTube page) on your class website or blog for students to view at home.
-Challenge cooperative learning groups to create their own science videos modeled after these and share them on a site such as TeacherTube reviewed here.
+Enhance learning and challenge cooperative learning groups to create their own science videos modeled after these using FlexClip, reviewed here.
+FlexClip is designed to allow you to create short animated or explainer videos to share on YouTube and other social media sites; then, share them on a site such as TeacherTube reviewed here.

 Grades5 to 12